TheFrankyDoll/win10-style-waybar/README.md

 * Scroll on workspaces buttons to move through them.
 It calls `hyprctl dispatch workspace r±1`, works in Hyprland only.
 * Click on taskbar button to switch to app, middle-click to close it.
 * Click on speaker sign to try running [pwvucontrol](https://github.com/saivert/pwvucontrol) - pipewire version of [pavucontrol](https://github.com/pulseaudio/pavucontrol)
-* Clock's tooltip will expose waybar's calendar - it's not the prettiest, but it does it job!
+* Clock's tooltip will expose waybar's calendar - it's not the prettiest, but it does its job!

 ### Bluring background! (on Hyprland)
 Waybar uses GTK3 and does not provide any way add blur by default. ([unless you're from the future and use GTK4](https://github.com/Alexays/Waybar/issues/2815))